Aledonairesa/MCV-2024-C5-Project-T6/README.md

 ---

-Welcome to the GitHub repository of **Group 6** for the Multimodal Recognition Project.
+Welcome to the GitHub repository of **Team 6** for the Multimodal Recognition Project.

 The repository is organized into **Session-specific directories** (e.g., `/Session1`, `/Session2`, etc.), each containing the code and explanations for each Session.